Code-Xavier/mariacatalina.com/data/blog/sotc/chapters/1sotc.md

 date: '01-01-2023'
 tags: ['shadows of the celetstials', 'books']
 draft: false
-summary: The Shadows of the Celetstials Series Continues!
+summary: The Shadows of the Celetstials Series Continues...
 ---

-Chapter 1: Get Out of My Head!

 “Greetings Asher.”
 Said the person sitting on a metal table opposite me, his legs crossed casually as he tapped a pen against the table.
 “What!?
 Where am I?
 Who are you?
 What happened?”
 I asked all at once, panic rising in my throat.
 This was wrong - awfully wrong.
 The last thing I remember was falling asleep the morning before my birthday, excited for whatever the day might hold, and now here I was, handcuffed to a chair in what appeared to be an interrogation room with a strange man looking at me.